How to add your LinkedIn profile to your resume

 - appear spammy and unprofessional

-- so long that it might ruin your resume’s contact information formatting
+- so long that it might make your resume’s contact information section hard to format

 Here’s how to edit your LinkedIn profile URL (the process is different depending on whether you’re using a desktop browser or a mobile app):